cranndarach/cognition/paper/ideas.md

 These two styles of programming relate to the computational theories of cognition in a couple ways.
 Interestingly, they can both be considered modular, but in different ways.
-They also each have implementations made with fervent devotion and with less commitment.
+They also each have implementations made with fervent devotion to their style, and others made with less commitment.
 There are also areas where each excels and the other lags behind, which may have interesting implications for cognition.

-### Modularity
+## Modularity

 First, both object-oriented programming and functional programming can be considered modular in their own respect.
 Objects are units in themselves.
 They